-- Windows will sometimes require permission from Trustedinstaller to allow you to make changes to important system files.
+- Windows will sometimes require permission from Trustedinstaller to allow you to make changes to critical system files.

-Although you work as an Administrator in your system, when trying to access, rename, or delete certain files you might stumble upon a message like You require permission from TrustedInstaller to make changes to this folder.
+Although you are signed into the system with an Administrator account, when trying to access, rename, or delete certain files, you might stumble upon a message that reads, You require permission from TrustedInstaller to delete this file, or even regarding other changes.

 - Right-click on the file or the folder you want to change or delete, and select Properties.

 - Now, head to the Security tab and then click on Advanced.

 - You will see that the owner of the file is TrustedInstaller.
 So click on Change.
 (For older Windows versions, there’s a separate tab for Owners).

 - In the window that pops up, type the user name you are using on the computerand, click the Check Names button.
 Windows will automatically check and complete the full object name.
 Then click on OK.